lordbyron/terraform-provider-keycloak/README.md

 ## Status

-This provider can currently manage Keycloak `client` resources and user-role mappings.
+This provider can currently manage Keycloak `client` resources, roles, and protocol mappings.
+This is enough to set up Keycloak as the SAML provider for aws (see examples).

 Not all fields of those resources are supported at the moment.